DX encoding: DX Camera Auto Sensing

 The outside of film cartridges are marked with a DX Camera Auto Sensing (CAS) code readable by many cameras.
 Cameras can then automatically determine the film speed, number of exposures and exposure tolerance.

+With 135 film cartridges, the DX Camera Auto Sensing code uses a 2×6 grid of rectangular contact areas on the side of the metal cartridge surface; these areas are either conductive (bare metal) or non-conductive (painted).
+The left-most area of both rows (with the spool post on the left) are common (ground) and are thus always bare metal.
+Electrical contacts in the camera read the bit pattern.
+Diagramatically (with spool post to the left):